-Just because the mercury's feeling low doesn't mean you have to.
-If the winter's approach is dragging you down, spice things up by planning a perfect wintry vacation with these unique must-tries in the largest national park in the Rockies.
+Just because the mercury's low doesn't mean you have feel the same.
+If winter's chill is dragging you down, spice things up by planning a perfect snowy vacation with these unique must-tries in the largest national park in the Rockies.

 For some, winter can feel long.
 But it doesn't have to be that way.
 We recommend you make the most of the colder months with the following 10 unique and incredible things to do in Jasper National Park.

 1. Try wild skating on a glacial lake